McCollum was caught trying to smuggle 24lb (11kg) of cocaine worth £1.5 million out of Peru with accomplice Melissa Reid in 2013.

 After their arrest the pair said they had been forced to carry the drugs under duress.

-However, Reid told the Scottish Sun on her return how she travelled to South America to have a story to boast about to friends on the Ibiza party scene.
+However, Reid told how she travelled to South America to have a story to boast about to friends on the Ibiza party scene.

 She was offered 5,000 euro (£4,100) to fly to Argentina, spend a few days sightseeing and return to Europe with a package in her luggage.

-“My life will never be the same,” she told the newspaper.
+“My life will never be the same,” she said.